 Papua New Guinea (aka PNG) is an exotic tropical country with amazing cultural and biological diversity located in the Southwestern Pacific island of New Guinea, where it shares its western border with Indonesia and nearby archipelago.

 PNG is highly rich in natural resources such as LNG, gold, copper ore, palm oil, coffee, and numerous other commodities yet worryingly poor in infrastructure.
-In fact, PNG scored 125th of the 126 countries surveyed by the MIT Observatory of Economic Complexity.
+In fact, PNG scored 130th of the 133 countries surveyed by the Harvard Observatory of Economic Complexity.

 Most tourists head to Papua New Guinea for its pristine jungles, beaches, and coral reefs.